 “When I see a newly-referred MS patient and she rolls into my office in a motorized wheelchair, clearly having suffered extensive disability due to this disease, I breathe a deep sigh of relief if she tells me she is an ICS member.”

-This sentiment was expressed by Dr. Stephen Krieger, a neurologist, professor, and expert in Multiple Sclerosis earlier this year in a letter he wrote to New York State’s Health Commissioner and Governor, explaining why the specialized care management ICS provides is critical to the well-being of many patients he sees at the Center for Multiple Sclerosis at Mount Sinai Hospital.
+This sentiment was expressed by Dr. Stephen Krieger, a neurologist, professor, and expert in Multiple Sclerosis in 2018 in a letter he wrote to New York State’s Health Commissioner and Governor, explaining why the specialized care management ICS provides is critical to the well-being of many patients he sees at the Center for Multiple Sclerosis at Mount Sinai Hospital.

 Why it matters